entorb/sql2csv/README.md

 * MS SQL
 * SQLite3

-## Security Warning
+## **SECURITY WARNING:** Only use read-only db-user accounts! <br/>:
-ONLY USE READ-ONLY DB-USER ACCOUNTS via:<br/>
+example for PostgreSQL<br/>
-GRANT SELECT ON ALL TABLES IN SCHEMA schema_name TO username
+    GRANT SELECT ON ALL TABLES IN SCHEMA schema_name TO username GRANT USAGE ON SCHEMA schema_name TO username

 ## Requirements
 ### Oracle